CodeWithoutDirection/overflow-attack/README.md

 - password is an array of 3 chars, "123".
 - next bit in memory is the password checker, if passcheck is equals to 'a' then password means to be correct.
 - so if you type as password the chars "XXXa", there will be an overflow in the password array and passcheck will be 'a'
-- even when you didn't type the correct password, you mae the code to believe it was correct.
+- even when you didn't type the correct password, you made the code to believe it was correct.